jason-paulose/NBA-Free-Agency-Analysis/README.md

 ### Data Exploration

-In order to address the user stories above, I used the following SQL concepts to produce my results.
+Before uncovering player performance in the four statistical categories, I used the following SQL concepts to produce aggregate measures of statistics like points, rebounds, assists, and minutes played.

 - Aggregate Functions: primarily used to find an average, as that is a fundamental calculation for statistics in any sport
 - Joins: allowed me to get more descriptive information in my results, such as including the name of a team rather than it's ID